-In this post, we will see the steps to restart Windows 10 computer manually and automatically.
+In this article you will see the steps to manually and automatically restart your Windows 10 computer.
 Let us begin.

 Restart Windows 10 PC